 According to the U.S. Department of Transportation, more than 13,00 people die and almost 117,000 are injured on U.S. roads each year because of snow- and ice-covered roadways.
 This is despite the U.S. spending more than 2.3 billion dollars on snow and ice removal and prevention efforts annually.

 To prevent these accidents, the NHTSA recommends that drivers plan ahead by doing the following:

 - Get regular maintenance to ensure your tires and battery are winter-ready.

 - Slow down when roads are wet, snowy or icy.

 - Leave a few minutes early so you don’t feel rushed during your drive.

 - Keep items like flashlights, blankets, water bottles, jumper cables and flares in your car in case of an emergency.

 What to do when a Colorado car crash occurs

 After a crash, an experienced Colorado attorney can help you investigate the accident to determine the cause.
-When a car accident occurs because someone else acted negligently, drove recklessly or were intoxicated, you may be able to recover from the responsible party for your damages.
+When a car accident occurs because someone else acted negligently, drove recklessly or was intoxicated, you may be able to recover damages from the responsible party.